timholy/Cartesian.jl/README.md

 We could implement the laplacian with `imfilter`, but that would be quite
 wasteful: we don't need the "corners" of the 3x3x... grid, just its edges and center.
-Consequently, we can write a considerably faster algorithm.
+Consequently, we can write a considerably faster algorithm, where the advantage over `imfilter` would grow rapidly with dimensionality.
 Implementing this algorithm will further illustrate the flexibility of anonymous-function range expressions as well as another key macro, `@nexprs`.

-In two dimensions, we'll generate the following code:
+In two dimensions, we'll generate the following code, which uses "replicating boundary conditions" to handle the edges gracefully:

 ```
 function laplacian{T}(A::Array{T,$N})
     B = similar(A)
-    @nloops $N i A begin
+    for i2 = 1:size(A,2), i1 = 1:size(A,1)
         tmp = zero(T)
         tmp += i1 < size(A,1) ?
 A[i1+1,i2] : A[i1,i2]
         tmp += i2 < size(A,2) ?
 A[i1,i2+1] : A[i1,i2]